On a Very Special Episode...: Plot

 In the fictional WandaVision program, now set during the 1980s/early 1990s, Wanda Maximoff and Vision struggle to stop their newborn sons Billy and Tommy from crying.
-Their neighbor Agnes arrives to help look after the boys, but appears to break character and asks Maximoff if they should redo the scene.
-Vision questions Maximoff about Agnes's behavior, but they are interrupted when Billy and Tommy suddenly age-up to five years old.
+Their neighbor Agnes arrives to help look after the boys, but appears to break character and asks Wanda if they should redo the scene.
+Vision questions Wanda about Agnes's behavior, but they are interrupted when Billy and Tommy suddenly age-up to five years old.
 Agnes does not express surprise or concern about this.

 Watching the WandaVision series from outside the town of Westview, S.W.O.R.D. director Tyler Hayward calls Maximoff a terrorist, while Monica Rambeau does not believe Maximoff has malicious intentions.
 Hayward claims that Maximoff recently stole Vision's body from S.W.O.R.D. headquarters and resurrected him, disregarding Vision's living will.
 Rambeau discovers that her clothing was transformed to match the design of WandaVision and wonders if they can bypass this by using something era-appropriate.

 The boys ask to keep a dog that appears at the house, and Agnes suggests the name Sparky.
 Maximoff almost reveals her abilities to Agnes, concerning Vision.
 When Maximoff and Vision decide the boys are too young to care for Sparky, they age up to 10 years old.
 At work, Vision reads an email from S.W.O.R.D. that reveals the situation in Westview.
 He breaks the trance over his co-worker Norm, a real Westview resident named Abilash Tandon, who begs Vision to stop "her".
 Vision then reverts Abilash to Norm.

 S.W.O.R.D. sends a drone from the 1980s into Westview and attempts to kill Maximoff on Hayward's orders.
 She emerges from the static field surrounding the town with the drone and warns Hayward to leave her alone.
 After Sparky unexpectedly dies, the twins ask their mother to bring him back to life, but she says they cannot do that and urges them to deal with their grief.

 Vision confronts Maximoff about controlling the town, revealing that he cannot remember his life or identity before coming to Westview.
 Maximoff says that not everything is under her control, and she does not know how it started.
 They are interrupted again when her dead brother "Pietro" arrives at the front door.
 Watching the broadcast, Darcy Lewis notes that Pietro has been "recast".

 A commercial during the WandaVision program advertises Lagos paper towels.